What is bipolar disorder?

 Coping with these changes can be difficult with depressive episodes especially making it challenging to get through the day.
 Here are some suggestions to help improve your mood during a depressive phase.

 1. Stick to a routine

 Unhealthy eating and sleeping habits can make your symptoms worse and make coping with depression harder.
-When you are depressed, you tend to sleep too little or too much.
-The same goes for eating, either having a total loss of appetite for food or over eating even after you are full.
 Consider these healthy practises to inculcate in your daily life:

 2. Give your day structure

 Similar to eating and sleeping on schedule, scheduling other activities of your day also helps coping with bipolar disorder.

 Creating lists of daily tasks and chores and ticking them off as you complete them, gives your day meaning and helps achieve a sense of satisfaction.
 You can use reminders, calendars or notes to keep track of your activities.
 Ensure you have made provisions for adequate breaks and periods of free time in between, so you do not get exhausted or frustrated.
 Always prioritize your medical appointments to help you get better sooner.

 3. Stay active